Testing of Autonomous Driving Systems: Where Are We and Where Should We Go?

 \subsection{Interviews}

 \textbf{Interview protocol.} We designed an interview guide\footnote{The complete interview guide is publicly available here: \url{https://bit.ly/3DKia0C}} for the semi-structured interviews.
 The interview began with a short introduction of our study.
-Then, we asked high-level questions about: 1) the background and expertise of interviewees, such as the current job role and how long they have been working in autonomous driving systems development and testing, 2) the current practices, methodologies, and tools used in autonomous driving testing, and 3) the challenges and difficulties they faced.
-We first conducted two pilot interviews, based on which we further refined the interview guide.
-Then, we interviewed ten developers from autonomous driving companies.
-Each interview took between 30 minutes and an hour and it was recorded with permission and then transcribed for analysis.
+Then, we asked high-level questions about: 1) the background and expertise of interviewees, such as the current job role and how long they have been working on ADSs, 2) the current practices, methodologies, and tools they used for ADS testing, and 3) the challenges and difficulties they faced in ADS testing.
+We first conducted 2 pilot interviews, based on which we further refined the interview guide.
+Then, we interviewed 10 developers from 10 different autonomous driving companies.
+Each interview took between 30 minutes and an hour.
+The interviews were recorded with permission of participants and then transcribed for analysis.